zhscn/peering/roadmap.md

 for `snapshotImageInvariant?`, `snapshotImageClean?`, and `snapshotImageRecovering?`, and the replay layer now has an empty-rooted theorem that successful supported replay yields theorem-level `ImageInvariant` facts on the Lean side.
-The next proof work is to simplify and broaden that replay/refinement story, not to finish the reduced MVP.
+The scoped proof target for this repo is therefore complete; further replay/refinement work is optional extension work, not a requirement to call the project finished.

 ## Replay Strategy